StoneShark/CSPSolver/README.md

 # CSP Solver #

-The Constraint Satifaction Problem (CSP) Solver contains classes to represent and experiment with CSP problems.
+The Constraint Satisfaction Problem (CSP) Solver contains classes to represent and experiment with CSP problems.

 A CSP is defined by: